One Line Summary

 Opening Impression

-What begins as a bright comedy of manners soon darkens into a study of control, complicity, and female solidarity.
-Moriarty writes with a rare combination of sharp wit and emotional precision, capturing how ordinary people weaponise gossip and kindness in equal measure.
-This is domestic fiction at its most dangerous — and most forgiving.
+What begins as a bright comedy of manners soon darkens into a study of control, complicity and female solidarity.
+Moriarty writes with sharp wit and emotional precision, turning domestic routine into something quietly dangerous.

 Synopsis